Analytics: Unlocking Insights for a Data-Driven World

 -

-Analysis Techniques: A range of statistical, mathematical, and computational methods are employed to explore the data.
-These include descriptive analytics (summarizing historical data), diagnostic analytics (identifying causes behind issues), predictive analytics (forecasting future trends), and prescriptive analytics (suggesting actions for optimal outcomes).
+Analysis: This phase employs various statistical, mathematical, and computational techniques to identify patterns, trends, correlations, and anomalies in the data.
+Common analytical methods include descriptive analytics (summarizing historical data), diagnostic analytics (identifying causes behind issues), predictive analytics (forecasting future trends), and prescriptive analytics (suggesting actions).

 -